ABSN vs BSN: How to Choose an Accelerated or Traditional BSN

 A Bachelor of Science in Nursing (BSN) degree can provide a number of advantages to individuals looking to pursue a career in nursing.
 BSN programs offer a more comprehensive curriculum than an associate degree, which can provide you with more knowledge and skills to better serve patients.
 BSN courses also provide insight into the theory and research behind healthcare topics, so you can pursue a career in leadership or research and academia.

-Additionally, many employers prefer to hire nurses with at least a BSN degree, which can give you an advantage over associate’s degree holders when seeking employment.
-BSN prepared nurses are better trained and have better patient outcomes overall.
-Additionally, some states may require nurses to hold a BSN degree to practice in specific fields, so you may need the credential to start a nursing career.
-A BSN typically has two pathways to become a registered nurse: traditional BSN and accelerated BSN.
+Some states may also require nurses to hold a BSN degree to practice in specific fields, so you may need the credential to start a nursing career.
+A BSN typically has two pathways to become a registered nurse: traditional BSN programs and accelerated BSNs.

-Reasons to earn a BSN degree rather than an associate degree:
+Reasons to Earn a BSN Degree Rather than an Associate Degree:

-• Opportunities at more facilities, such as with the US military and at Magnet hospitals
+- Job opportunities at more facilities, such as with the US military and at Magnet hospitals

 What is a Traditional BSN Nursing Program?

-Nearly 700 colleges and universities offer residential BSN programs in the United States and with the number of diverse, comprehensive, hands-on, and theoretical learning opportunities available to students, there is no doubt you will find a school that is a perfect fit for you.
+Nearly 700 colleges and universities offer residential BSN programs in the United States.
+And with the number of diverse, comprehensive, hands-on, and theoretical learning opportunities available to students, there is no doubt you will find a school that is a perfect fit for you.

 Traditional BSN Programs:

-• take four years to complete, or eight semesters
+- take four years to complete, or eight semesters

-• three semesters of general education courses
+- students take three semesters of general education courses

-• five semesters of nursing skills, clinical classes, and clinical rotations
+- five semesters of nursing skills, clinical classes, and clinical rotations

 What is an Accelerated BSN?